Coalition Child Standard

 - Inform children

-For children and young people, these principles are not extras.
-They are essential prerequisites for being able and allowed to move actively, safely and independently from an early age.
+For children and young people, these principles are not optional extras.
+They are essential conditions for being able and allowed to move around actively, safely and independently from an early age.

 Join the Coalition Child Standard

 Implementing the child standard is a shared responsibility.
-Policymakers, study agencies, traffic experts, parents, schools, police zones and other mobility actors can each contribute from their role to an environment where children feel safe and free to go out.
+Policymakers, planning agencies, traffic experts, parents, schools, police departments and other mobility actors can each contribute, within their own role, to an environment where children feel safe and free to move around.

-Wondering how you or your organisation can contribute to the Coalition Child Standard?
-Or are you looking for good examples, research, insights and information on the topic?
-Contact us and get involved!
-Then we will work together on child-friendly mobility.
+Curious how you or your organisation can contribute to the Coalition Child Standard?
+Or are you looking for best practices, research insights and information on the topic?
+Get in touch and join us!
+Together, we can build a child-friendly mobility system.

 More initiatives for more child perspective